kolasniwash/gb-etl-vfly/README.md

 ## Automated pipeline to transform batched data into kpis

 This project automated the retreval and processing of batched data from adjust.
+Operating in google cloud platform.

 Summary of project's functions.